Best Metal Guitars Under $500

 So which would I choose?

-Personally, I'd go with the EC-256 over the Schecter Demon, but only by a narrow margin.
+Personally, I'd go with the EC-256 over the Schecter Omen, but only by a narrow margin.
 I love mahogany bodies and set mahogany necks for metal, and the EC-256 gives me that in a very affordable way.
 I do like the Schecter though, so if you prefer a guitar with a bit more punch don't let my opinion sway you.